atxarib99/guiltyspark/README.md

 # GuiltySpark

-GuiltySpark is a simple daemon that allows applications to register themselves.
+GuiltySpark is a logging daemon that allows applications to register themselves.
 The application will be a child instance of an abstract class that defines a simple get() method.
 This method returns either a value or list of values which the daemon then logs.
 GuiltySpark also implements asciiplot to allow in console viewing of logged data

 # Installation